Phosphorus Reduction Strategy for Inland Non-Tidal Waters

 Meets quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
 The committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.

-The fourth Coordinating Committee meeting is scheduled for August 11, 2014, at 1 p.m. in the Russell Room, on the third floor at CT DEEP Headquarters.
+The fourth Coordinating Committee meeting was held on August 11, 2014, at 1 p.m. in the Russell Room, on the third floor at CT DEEP Headquarters.

 The third Coordinating Committee meeting was held on May 12, 2014, at 1 p.m. in the Holcombe Room, on the fifth floor at CT DEEP Headquarters.